dart-lang/language/working/1426-extension-types/feature-specification.md

 The feature introduces extension types, which are a new kind of type declared by a new extension type declaration.
-An extension type provides a replacement or modification of the members available on instances of existing types: when the static type of the instance is the extension type, the available members are exactly the ones provided by the extension type.
+An extension type provides a replacement or modification of the members available on instances of existing types: when the static type of the instance is an extension type $E$, the available members are exactly the ones provided by $E$ (plus the accessible and applicable extension methods declared by other extensions, if any).

 In contrast, when the static type of an instance is not an extension type, it is always the run-time type of the instance or a supertype.
-This means that the available members are the members of the run-time type of the instance or a subset thereof.
+This means that the available members are the members of the run-time type of the instance or a subset thereof (again: plus extension methods, if any).
 Hence, using a supertype as the static type allows us to see only a subset of the members, but using an extension type allows us to _replace_ the set of members.

 The functionality is entirely static.
 Extension types is an enhancement of the extension methods feature which was added to Dart in version 2.6.
 In